bytedeco/javacv/README.txt

 }
 }}}

 Additionally, I placed version specific functionality in separate classes.
-To access newer functions of version 2.0 for example, we need to import the `v20` subclasses instead, e.g.:
+To access newer functions of OpenCV 2.0 for example, one would import the `v20` subclasses instead, e.g.:
 {{{
 import static name.audet.samuel.javacv.jna.cxcore.v20.*;
 import static name.audet.samuel.javacv.jna.cv.v20.*;
 import static name.audet.samuel.javacv.jna.highgui.v20.*;
+import static name.audet.samuel.javacv.jna.cvaux.v20.*;
 }}}
 and similarly for `v10` and `v11`.

 IMPORTANT: OpenCV might crash if it has been compiled with SSE instructions.
-This is known to occur on 32-bit x86 when the calling conventions of the compiler used to build the Java implementation differs from the one used to compile OpenCV.
+This is known to occur on 32-bit x86 when the calling conventions of the compiler used to build the Java implementation differ from the one used to compile OpenCV.
 The AMD64 architecture appears unaffected.
 JNA will probably be updated in the near future with a workaround, but for the moment, please be advised.

 ==Licensing Issues==